 16 sheets filo pastry (sold in freezer section of market), thawed

-Optional: 3Tbl. sour cream, and some grated Locatelli cheese between some of the layers.
+Optional: 3/4 cup sour cream or whole fat Greek yogurt, and some grated Locatelli cheese between some of the layers.

 1. Sauté onions, scallions, and garlic until soft, not brown.
 Stir in spinach, cover, and cook for 2-3 minutes or until completely wilted.
+(If using frozen spinach, skip this step and just squeeze spinach dry in towels, then add to bowl with raw scallions and garlic, dill parsley, mint.
+No need to cook it.).
 Add the dill, parsley, and mint.
 Continue to cook uncovered for another 6-8 minutes or until the liquid has evaporated.
 Drain in cheesecloth over strainer.
 Discard excess liquid.
 Transfer spinach mixture to bowl and stir in the buttermilk.
 Season to taste with salt and pepper.
 Cool to room temperature and stir in the eggs and cheese, sour cream if using.

 2. Lightly paint the bottom and sides of a 12×7-inch baking dish with melted butter.
 Line the dish with a sheet of filo, pressing the edges firmly into the corners and up the sides.
 Spoon over some melted butter then repeat, adding another sheet of filo on top.
 Continue until you have 6 layers.
 Spread spinach mixture evenly over filo layers.
 Lay a sheet of filo on top and paint with softened, or melted, butter, and continue layering with remaining sheets.
 Paint top with butter.
 Lightly score through top three sheets into diamond cuts, squares, or slices.
 Bake in pre-heated 300 degree oven for 55-60 minutes, or until filo is crisp and golden.